TeckniX/wp_twitch-status/README.md

 1. Go to *Settings* / *Twitch status*
 2. Enter your channel name and the jQuery selectors matching the places you want to insert the tags.
+3. Modify the 'cache' folder permissions within the twitch-status directory, allowing apache to write

 Frequently Asked Questions
 ==========================